woustachemax/nonrest/README.md

 # nonrest

-🚀 **Create a non-RESTful monorepo in seconds** - WebSocket & HTTP backends, React web app, and React Native mobile app, all in one command.
+🚀 **Create a nonrestrictive monorepo in seconds** - WebSocket & HTTP backends, React web app, and React Native mobile app, all in one command.

 ## Why nonrest?